-Search YouTube, Instagram, Facebook, Snapchat, Vimeo, or literally any place where videos live on the internet and you'll be bombarded by countless instances of cats who, when confronted with cucumbers, act as though they've just seen a ghost.
+There's a perplexing phobia that seems to have run rampant in the cat community in recent years—the feline fear of cucumbers.
+Search YouTube, Instagram, Facebook, Snapchat, Vimeo, or literally any place where videos live on the internet, and you'll be bombarded by countless instances of cats who, when confronted with cucumbers, act as though they've just seen a ghost.

-Sure, many cats are easily frightened—by loud noises, by sudden movements, by even their own tails.
-But there's nothing conceivably terrifying about an inanimate green piece of produce, even for a notoriously skittish creature, which begs the question: Why are cats afraid of cucumbers?
+Sure, cats are easily frightened by more than a few things: loud noises, sudden movements, even their own tails.
+But there's nothing conceivably terrifying about an inanimate green piece of produce, even for a notoriously skittish creature.
+This begs the question: Why?

 Though Richter readily admits that this theory hasn't been scientifically proven, he says that it's not dissimilar to the response humans have to unusual visual stimuli.
-"Have you ever seen something out of the corner of your eye and thought it was a spider and had your heart skip a beat?
-Maybe the same thing is happening with cats when the see a vaguely snake-shaped object suddenly appear behind them.
-Add that to the fact that cats are classically neophobic (afraid of new things) and are frequently disturbed by anything new or unexpected and we can begin to understand what is happening here."
+"Have you ever seen something out of the corner of your eye and thought it was a spider and had your heart skip a beat?" he asks.
+"Maybe the same thing is happening with cats when they see a vaguely snake-shaped object suddenly appear behind them.
+Add that to the fact that cats are classically neophobic—afraid of new things—and are frequently disturbed by anything new or unexpected, and we can begin to understand what is happening here."

-Should you try making your own kitty-vs.-veggie video?
+Should you try making your own kitty-vs-veggie video?

-"The people who are setting these videos up are intentionally scaring an unsuspecting animal.
-Unlike a practical joke played on a person where the ‘victim' understands what has happened and hopefully can laugh about it afterwards, the cat remains in the dark,” he says.
+"The people who are setting these videos up are intentionally scaring an unsuspecting animal," Richter says.
+"Unlike a practical joke played on a person where the ‘victim' understands what has happened and hopefully can laugh about it afterwards, the cat remains in the dark."

-"Cats are predators, but they are also prey,” explains veterinarian Dr. Liz Bales, founder of Doc & Phoebe's Cat Co.
+"Cats are predators, but they are also prey," says veterinarian Liz Bales, founder of Doc & Phoebe's Cat Co.
 "To be safe from harm, they're constantly scanning their environment for danger.
 In the cucumber videos, you'll notice that the offending veggie is placed in the cat's environment while it is distracted by food, or another stimulus.
 When the cat turns around, and a large object is there that was not there seconds ago, it is startled and sometimes downright terrified.
 To some, that's funny.
 I think it's mean."